mecmartini/soulweb-docs/docs/drupal/drupal_vm_xdebug.md

 #### 1. Enable Xdebug on your Vagrant machine

-Open the vagrant machine `config.yml` file and be sure to have the xdebug line uncommented on `installed_extras`
+Open the vagrant machine `config.yml` file and make sure to have the xdebug line uncommented on `installed_extras`

     installed_extras:
           - adminer